Best 2023 Diwali Celebrations From Around the World

 Melbourne, Australia

-In Australia, a major Diwali celebration is held a week earlier in Melbourne.
-On November, Melbourne will host the Victorian Festival of Diwali, featuring a full day of family-friendly fun.
-This includes Indiana cuisine, live music, plenty of dancing and more.
+A major Diwali celebration in Australia is held a week earlier in Melbourne.
+In November, Melbourne will host the Victorian Festival of Diwali, featuring a full day of family-friendly fun.
+This includes Indiana cuisine, live music, dancing, and more.
 On the other hand, there will be other Diwali events occurring in Melbourne.
 In fact, another Diwali event might be event larger at Marvel Stadium on November 11.
-In all, you will be able to enjoy several Diwali events in Melbourne almost the entire month of November.
+In all, you will be able to enjoy several Diwali events in Melbourne for almost the entire month of November.

 Mumbai, India

-There are Diwali celebrations held all over India and particularly in the largest cities like New Dehli and Mumbai.
-While the choice is yours, Mumbai is a great choice, especially with its seaside location.
-In addition, celebrations will be happening through India’s most populous city, with fireworks, colorful lights and more.
-Among the notable events for you to consider are the Diwali Carnival November 5 and BOL Diwali Celebration November 12.
-Lastly, be sure to visit popular spots like Marine Drive and Charni Road for spectacular fireworks.
+Diwali celebrations are held all over India, particularly in the largest cities like New Delhi and Mumbai.
+While the choice is yours, Mumbai is great, especially with its seaside location.
+In addition, celebrations will be happening throughout India’s most populous city, with fireworks, colorful lights, and more.
+Among the notable events for you to consider are the Diwali Carnival on November 5 and the BOL Diwali Celebration on November 12.
+Lastly, visit popular spots like Marine Drive and Charni Road for spectacular fireworks.

 New York City, United States

-In New York, Diwali isn’t a national holiday, but as of this year, it’s a school holiday.
-Like London, New York’s Time Square already held a major Diwali event.
+Diwali is a national holiday in New York, but as of this year, it is a school holiday.
+Like London, New YorYork’sme Square already held a major Diwali event.
 But that doesn’t mean there won’t be other celebrations to enjoy in November.
-Take for example a Diwali celebration in Queens November 4 and Festival of Lights celebration at the Pierre Hotel November 10.
-That’s not to mention additional celebrations at South Street Seaport and a festival at the Bhakti Center.
-Even though the Times Square event has passed, you can still expect to see unofficial celebrations there starting November 12.
+Take, for example, a Diwali celebration in Queens on November 4 and a Festival of Lights celebration at the Pierre Hotel on November 10.
+That’s to mention additional celebrations at South Street Seaport and a festival at the Bhakti Center.
+Even though the Times Square event has passed, you can still expect unofficial celebrations starting November 12.

 Related: Guide to the Great Dickens Christmas Fair